top of page

 The Right to Choose

-I arrived at a few conclusions on why this question is posed especially to women.
+I arrived at a few conclusions on why this question is posed, especially to women.

-2. A job, career or profession is perceived as a ticket to freedom – much more than just financial independence.
+2. A job, career or profession is perceived as a ticket to freedom – much more than financial independence.
 They are the ‘evolved’ species.
 Why would anyone want to make a regressive move?

 WHAT DOES A WOMAN WANT?